dailystory/docs/articles/changelog/2020/june.md

 * turn mobile/desktop on and off
 * delete message earlier and hold in queue for 2 horus
 * refactor text messages to use personalized class for handlebars
+* bug wth setting text in tinymce in web form
+* updates to send single message

 ## June 22, 2020
 * style updates to designer